IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.1.3 Minimal vs Comprehensive AuditEvent

-There are two sets of patterns defined
+In this Implementation Guide there are sometimes two sets of patterns defined:

 ##### 1:52.4.1.3.1 Minimal AuditEvent

 The minimal AuditEvent pattern should be used whenever possible.
 The minimal AuditEvent pattern avoids replicating information that can be looked up by any audit analysis application that has access.
 By placing minimal information into the AuditEvent the size of the AuditEvent is dramatically reduced, and there is less exposure of privacy and security information.

-With minimal AuditEvent the AuditEvent contains identifiers, and not the details such as user identifier, practitioner identifier, organizational identifier, patient identifier, data object identifier, location identifiers, and security token identifier.
-These identifiers can be looked up using a user directory, practitioner directory, patient directory, data registry, and token introspection.
+With minimal AuditEvent the AuditEvent contains identifiers or References, and not the details.
+For example user identifier, practitioner identifier, organizational identifier, patient identifier, data object identifier, location identifiers, and security token identifier.
+With minimal the users names would not be recorded, details of a diagnosis would not be replicated, postal addresses would not be replicated.
+The identifiers that are recorded can be looked up using a user directory, practitioner directory, patient directory, data registry, and token introspection.
 The lookup of these values is further protection of the data behind them, preventing abuse by someone who has access to the AuditEvent log for one purpose gaining knowledge from other AuditEvent records.

 With minimal AuditEvent, the AuditEvent contains only the search (aka, query) parameters, and never the results of the search.
 This too limits the size of the AuditEvent, and the exposure of sensitive results data into the AuditEvent log.
 The results can be determined by re-executing the search or query, adjusting the results based on the time of the search.

-The minimal AuditEvent does not produce an audit log that is not sensitive, just reduced sensitivity.
+The minimal AuditEvent does not produce an audit log that is not sensitive, the resulting audit log is lower risk.

 ##### 1:52.4.1.3.2 Comprehensive AuditEvent

 There are times when the AuditEvent log are used by Audit Consumer actors are known to not have access to some lookup services.
 In these cases, it is better to record the details into the AuditEvent.
 For example, where in a Cross-Community setting the details of the user may not be possible to lookup the security token details.

 With Comprehensive AuditEvent, the search results might be preserved in the AuditEvent.
-This will create a very large AuditEvent with mutiply replicated data.
-So, care should be taken to select the kinds of search where the results are recorded, and these results should be purged regularly to limit the overall impact as the results data tend to be less useful as the AuditEvent ages.
+This will create a very large AuditEvent with replicated data.
+So, care should be taken to select the kinds of auditable events where the results are recorded comprenensively, and these results should be purged regularly to limit the overall impact as the results data tend to be less useful as the AuditEvent ages.

 In Cross-Community settings making full access to all of the needed directory and registry services may not be logictically possible.
-The counter argument is that when one party has done AuditEvent log analysis and has suspiction based on that analysis, they could use out-of-band methods to request a lookup of an identifier.
+The counter argument is that when one party needs to perform AuditEvent log analysis and has suspiction based on that analysis, they could use out-of-band methods to request a lookup of an identifier.
 For example, when the AuditEvent log shows a strange behaviour by a user identifier, such as an unusually large number of search activities at strange times of day or searches against a VIP patient.
 These out-of-band requests should be supported by the Cross-Community policy agreements.

 ##### 1:52.4.1.3.3 Best Effort